 How to Convert PDF to PDF/A with ImageGear

 The industry-wide push to digitize documents and minimize the use of physical paperwork has made PDF one of the most ubiquitous file formats in use today.
 Business and government organizations use PDFs for a variety of document needs because they can be viewed by so many different applications.
 When it comes to archiving information, however, PDFs have a few limitations that make them unsuitable for long-term storage.
 That’s why many organizations require such files to be converted into the more specialized PDF/A format.
+Learn how easy it is to convert PDF to PDF/A with ImageGear.

 What Is PDF/A?